suyeecav/Hybrid-Attack/README.md

 # About
 This repository is the code corresponding to paper "Improved Estimation of Cost of Black-box Attacks", published at the 29th Usenix Security Symbosium.
 Arxiv version can be found at [here](http://www.cs.virginia.edu/~evans/).
 The code is tested on Python3.
-Tensorflow version is 1.7.0 and keras version is 2.2.4.
+TensorFlow version is 1.7.0 and Keras version is 2.2.4.

 # Pre-requisites
 The following steps should be sufficient to install the required environments